Ohio Trust and Will Lawyer

 Trusts and Wills in Ohio

 Does the idea of estate planning make you feel a little uncomfortable?
-If so, you’re not alone.
-You can’t help but confront your own mortality when considering an estate plan, which is hard for everyone.
-However, it’s risky to grow older without a plan.
-Without a plan, you are essentially handing over control to the state of Ohio after your death.
+If so, youโ€™re not alone.
+You canโ€™t help but confront your own mortality when considering an estate plan, which is hard for everyone.
+However, itโ€™s risky to grow older without a comprehensive plan.
+Without an estate plan, you are essentially handing over control of your estate to the state of Ohio after your death.
 The state will choose who receives your assets and cares for your minor children.
-Also, the state will decide who will care for you and who will control your money, if you are alive but can no longer make decisions.
+Also, the state will decide who will care for you and who will control your money if you are alive but can no longer make decisions.

 What is a Will?

 Your Ohio trust and will lawyer will likely recommend that you draft a will.
-The will is usually the foundation of an estate plan and allows you to choose who will receive your property and care for your minor children.
-Your will won’t go into effect until you pass away.
-That means that as long as you are of sound mind, you can revoke or modify it whenever you wish.
+The will is usually the foundation of a comprehensive estate plan and allows you to choose who will receive your property and care for your minor children.
+Your will wonโ€™t go into effect until you pass away.
+That means that as long as you are of sound mind, you maintain legal authority and can revoke or modify it whenever you wish.

-Your attorney can assist with the entire process, from drafting the will to representing your family during probate.
-Then, you and your family won’t have to worry about what will happen to your estate.
+Your estate planning attorney can assist with the entire process, from drafting the will to representing your family during probate.
+Then, you and your family wonโ€™t have to worry about what will happen to your estate.

 However, most people want to avoid probate.
-Since the Will is the set of instructions for Probate, a Will may not be what you want to direct the distribution of your assets upon your passing.
+Since the will is the set of instructions for probate, a Will may not be what you want to direct the distribution of your assets upon your passing.

 What is a Trust?